lucianojunnior17/lucianojunnior17/README.md

 ### Hi there 👋
- I'm Luciano Jr. Passionate about tech, nerd and fan of Japanese pop culture.
+ I'm Luciano Jr. from Brazil (Br) Passionate about tech, nerd and fan of Japanese pop culture.
  I believe that technology is changing the world and it's getting better because of that,